Can you possibly focus too much on better personal productivity? The stakes are so high that I don’t think we can focus on it enough…Continue reading

 Testing your Skill

-And remember: You can make any changes you want after you test your Skill, before publishing!
+And remember: You can change the content and categories after you test your Skill, before publishing!

 Publishing your Skill